W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ::: details Substituted
 I do not attack your ego.
 ²I do work with your higher mind, the home of the Holy Spirit, whether you are asleep or awake, just as your ego works with your lower mind, lower mind is your ego’s home.
-³I am your vigilance in working with your mind, because you are too confused to recognise your own hope.
+³I am your vigilance in working with your mind, because you are too confused to recognize your own hope.
 ⁴I am not mistaken.
 ⁵Your mind will elect to join with my mind, and together we are invincible.
 ⁶You and your brother will yet come together in my name, and your sanity will be restored.